turingschool-examples/ruby-exercises/mythical-creatures/README.md

 ruby test/unicorn_test.rb
 ```

-That will likely produce an error saying that no `unicorn.rb` file exists.

-If you get an error regarding `minitest` you may need to run the following command from your terminal:
+If you get an error regarding a certain gem not being installed, you may need to run the following command from your terminal:

 ```
-gem install minitest
+bundle install
 ```

-Otherwise, Create that file in the `lib` directory (`touch lib/unicorn.rb`) and then run your test again.
+There's a video walk-through of the setup and the whole `unicorn_test.rb` file here: [https://youtu.be/mocwGsu41yw](https://youtu.be/mocwGsu41yw).

 Continue to follow the errors that your test provides until the test passes.
 Then, unskip the next test by removing the line that says `skip`.
 Continue until all tests pass for all creatures.

 ## Suggested Order